 Work with your habits that are already well established.
 There are things we all make time to do, no matter how busy or tired we are.
 Putting on your clothes in the morning, brushing your teeth, making a cup of tea, using the toilet—there are little things you do every day, and you can use them to add to in more self-care.
 For instance, I always keep a round rock in my bathroom to do a little foot mobilization or massage while I also brush my teeth.
 I also keep a bolster on the kitchen floor so I can stretch my calves while preparing a meal.
 I practice balancing on one leg when I am toweling off after a shower, and work on mindfully hip-hinging when I bend over to clean the floor.
 When I find ways to blend daily routines with exercises, I not only feel like I am saving time but also that I’m transforming otherwise less-interesting moments of my day into something more meaningful.

 2. Enjoy yourself.

 Perhaps the best way to develop new habits is to do them with friends.
 When I’ve got others who are counting on me to show up, I’m going to be there.
-I have much more fun doing things with others—I’m much more likely to commit to a new practice if I’ve got friends (or friendly strangers!) there.
-Sometimes it’s enough just to be able to talk with someone about my intentions, keep me working toward my goals.
+I’m much more likely to commit to a new practice if I’ve got friends (or friendly strangers!) there.
 I try to surround myself with people I know will help motivate me.
-I find myself agreeing to things I wouldn’t otherwise have had the strength for, like an evening outside instead of on Netflix, or a polar plunge.
+It’s also helpful to just talk with someone about my intentions, knowing their support will help me keep working toward my goals.